Fannon/midi-chords-and-scales-pack/README.md

 ## Description

-This projects generates MIDI chords (~350), which is published as a MIDI chord pack.
+This projects generates MIDI chords (~350) and publishes it as a [free MIDI chord pack](https://github.com/Fannon/midi-chords/releases).

 The goal is to have the MIDI files for quickly building a chord track, e.g. by searching for the chord in the DAW clip browser.
 When placed in the DAW the MIDI clips have a readable chord title.